Mathematical Modeling of Resonating Devices in Animals for Communication and Information Reception

 Summary

 In comparison to the estimated plasma thermal energy density of nkBT ≈ 10-10 Jm-3, these figures represent fractions of 4×10-3 and 5×10-4, respectively.
-Not only would waves of this strength result in the above-mentioned quasilinear diffusion of electrons with excess perpendicular velocity towards parallel velocity, but they will also have other effects.
+Not only would waves of this result in the above-mentioned quasilinear of electrons with excess perpendicular velocity towards parallel velocity, but they will also have other effects.

 Inevitably, they will result in nonlinear effects such as modulational instability.
 Whistler wave amplitudes of 1 mV/m are quite high, on the same order as the magnetosheath’s convection electric field.
 It is therefore plausible to suppose that the initial excited whistlers will nonlinearly evolve into packets trapped by plasma modulations.